 Community Development Committee—Chair, Pete Calderon

 Recognizing the need for more community involvement and development, this new and vibrant committee identifies and helps address the economic strengths, weaknesses, opportunities and threats specific to Kerrville and Kerr County.
 The committee is responsible for the already sold-out inaugural forum, the Hill Country Economic Summit, scheduled in February and featuring nationally known economist Dr. Ray Perryman and Dr. Steve Murdock, as well as regional and local experts to include Pat Murray, CEO/President of Peterson Health and members of the Kerrville Economic Development Council, Convention and Visitor Bureau President, and Chamber of Commerce Executive Director.
 More forums and seminars, as well as projects to involve and benefit our community are planned.
 To learn more, contact the chamber at 830-896-1155

 Leadership Kerr County—Chair, Lisa Winters

 The Kerrville Area Chamber of Commerce Leadership Kerr County program is the area’s premier leadership program.
 The nine-month course is made up of approximately 25 local business leaders who meet the 3rd Thursday of every month.
 Course curriculum includes travel and tourism, economic development, education, healthcare, environment issues, non-profit services, and a legislative day with travel to Austin.
 Over the past 5 years the class has adopted an important fundraiser for the chamber and community, Easterfest, hosted every Easter weekend as a gathering for families from across the state.
 Applications for Leadership are accepted each summer with the new class selected and announced every September.
-For more information about Leadership and to apply, contact Angie North at the chamber at 830-896-1155.
+For more information about Leadership and to apply, contact Angela North at the chamber at 830-896-1155.